Izola Curry: Aftermath

+Immediately after the stabbing, organizers of the upcoming Youth March for Integrated Schools (1958), of which King was an honorary chairman, postponed the march from October 11 to October 25.
+Responding to the outpouring of support, organizers Jackie Robinson and A. Philip Randolph noted that the march now had "a new dimension of importance" in the fight for desegregation in schools, and that many groups planned to increase their participation in it.
+Though King was unable to speak at the rally, his wife, Coretta Scott King, delivered remarks on his behalf.

 A psychiatrist diagnosed Curry as a paranoid schizophrenic, reporting that Curry had an IQ of 70 and was in a severe "state of insanity".
 On October 20 she was found incapable of understanding the charge against her, and was committed to the Matteawan State Hospital for the Criminally Insane.

 After 14 years at Matteawan, Curry was transferred to the Manhattan Psychiatric Center on Ward’s Island in Upper Manhattan, and then to a residential care program in Rosedale, Queens.
 After a fall resulting in a leg injury, Curry was placed in a Jamaica, Queens, New York nursing home, where she resided until her death.
 Curry died of natural causes.